hauvong/varying-vagrant-vagrants/README.md

 1. Start the Vagrant environment
     * `vagrant up` in the directory where you cloned VVV - *omg magic happens*
     * Be patient, this could take a while, especially on the first run.
-1. Visit `http://192.168.50.4` for the VVV dashboard.
+1. Visit [http://192.168.50.4/](http://192.168.50.4/) for the VVV dashboard.
 1. Make sure everything works
-	* [Test wp-cli|http://wp-cli.org/#usage] and make sure it works
+	* [Test wp-cli](http://wp-cli.org/#usage) and make sure it works
-	* Test debugging (via xdebug) and make sure it works ** To turn on xdebug: ssh into your vagrant VM via $ {{vagrant ssh}} then turn on xdebug via $ {{xdebug_on}}
+	* Test debugging (via xdebug) and make sure it works
+		* To turn on xdebug: ssh into your vagrant VM via `~/Sites/vvv $ vagrant ssh` then turn on xdebug via `~/Sites/vvv $ xdebug_on`
-	* Test profiling (via xdebug) and make sure it works ** You can trigger the generation of profiler files by using the XDEBUG_PROFILE GET/POST parameter.
+	* Test profiling (via xdebug) and make sure it works
+		* You can trigger the generation of profiler files by using the XDEBUG_PROFILE GET/POST parameter.
 You'll know it works because you'll see the cachegrind.out files in your /tmp directory

 ### What Did That Do?